lubuntu-team/manual/source/3/3.1/3.1.3/qterminal.rst

-Chapter 3.1.3 qterminal
+Chapter 3.1.3 QTerminal
 =======================

-qterminal is the default terminal of Lubuntu that also has a drop down version.
+QTerminal is the default terminal of Lubuntu that also has a drop down version.

-Useage
+Usage
 ------
 To open a new tab go to the :menuselection:`File --> New Tab` or press :kbd:`control + shift + t`.
 To close a tab press the X button near the right hand side of the tab.
 You can change between tabs by left clicking on the tabbar on the tab you want to switch to.
 If you want to switch between tabs click on the different click on that tab or press the left and right arrows in the upper right corner on the tabbar.
 Another way to switch between tabs is :kbd:`control + page up` or :kbd:`control + page down`.
-If you want to copy text from the temrinal press :kbd:`control +  shift + c`  or :menuselection:`Edit --> Copy selection` to copy text.
+If you want to copy text from the terminal press :kbd:`control +  shift + c`  or :menuselection:`Edit --> Copy selection` to copy text.
 If you wish to paste text into the terminal you can :kbd:`control + shift + v` or :menuselection:`Edit --> Paste Clipboard` however you should be really careful it is not a malicious command and shows the command you are pasting in.
 If you want to paste selected text in the terminal press :kbd:`Shift + Insert` or :menuselection:`Edit --> Paste Selection`.
 If you want to open a new terminal window :kbd:`Control+ Shift+ N` or go :menuselection:`File --> New Window`.
 To try to autocomplete the command you type in a command line press the :kbd:`Tab` key.

 .. image:: qterminal.png